cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 The default pre-aggregations storage in Cube.js is its own purpose-built storage layer: Cube Store.

-Alternatively, you can store pre-aggregations either **internally**, in the source database, or **externally**,  in databases, such as MySQL or Postgres.
+Alternatively, you can store pre-aggregations either **internally** in the source database, or **externally**  in databases such as MySQL or Postgres.

 In order to make external pre-aggregations work outside of Cube Store, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and